 We wish to thank the soft modem driver engineers for providing the driver source code for these experiments.
 Their assistance in clearing up some of the confusing modem behavior was invaluable.
-We also thank John Douceur, Steve Gribble, Patricia Jones, and John Regehr for their helpful comments on earlier drafts of the paper.
+We also thank John Douceur, Steve Gribble, Patricia Jones, John Regehr, and the SIGMETRICS reviewers for their helpful comments on earlier drafts of the paper.